digipolisantwerp/antwerp-ui_react/CONTRIBUTING.md

 ## Pull Request Guidelines

 - The `master` branch is where we ship releases from.
-Always send PR's to `master`.
+Always send PRs to `master`.

 - Commit your changes to a topic branch with a name matching these examples:
   - `feature/more-cowbell`